 Our mission is to humanize international relations and foster peace through international education and exchange programs that promote intercultural understanding.
 And we cannot continue bringing the world together in a way that honors our ideals if we do not do all we can to minimize the risk of spreading COVID-19 and its variants between and within the communities in which we live and work.

 Alongside our other prevention measures, vaccination significantly increase protection for all members of the CIEE community.
-Therefore, we are requiring all members of the CIEE community, including all American participants traveling abroad, exchange visitors coming to the U.S., eligible adult homestay family members, and international and domestic CIEE staff to be fully vaccinated no later than January 1, 2022.
+Therefore, in 2021 we instituted a policy requiring all members of the CIEE community, including all American participants traveling abroad, exchange visitors coming to the U.S., and international and domestic CIEE staff to be fully vaccinated no later than January 1, 2022.
+In December 2022, due to the changing nature of COVID-19 risk management, we updated our policy to no longer require the vaccination for American participants traveling abroad effective May 15, 2023.
+We will continue to monitor global health patterns and update our policies, as appropriate.

 CIEE Vaccination Policy for Outbound Participants